Frequently Asked Questions

-Typically, Child Care Services Facilities are incorporated as commercial or non-profit corporations.
-A commercial facility is operated by the owner operator and expects to make a profit.
-A non-profit facility is guided by a volunteer Board of Directors with an Executive Director or Supervisor who manages the day-to-day operation.
-All income in non-profit pays for the operation of the program and any surplus stays within the program.
+Typically, Child Care facilities are incorporated as commercial or Non-Profit corporations.
+A Commercial facility is operated by the owner operator and expects to make a profit.
+A Non-Profit facility is guided by a volunteer Board of Directors with an Executive Director or Supervisor who manages the day-to-day operation.
+All income in Non-Profit facility is used for the operation of the program and any surplus stays within the center.

-Our program is a non-profit program, which means all the income stays in the program for the benefit of the children.
-Our centre has a Board of Directors who meet monthly with the Executive Director to oversee the management of the school.
+Our center is a Non-Profit program, which means all the income stays “in house” for the benefit of the children.
+Our center has a Board of Directors who meet monthly with the Executive Director to oversee the management of the school.

-A benefit of this approach is that the program can access government grants for salaries in order to keep the fees to parents reasonable.
-All cultures are included and all children, irrespective of their needs; this includes children with special needs.
-Subsidy is available for those who need it via Windsor Children’s Services.
-UNIFOR subsidy is also accepted by not for profit preschools.
+A benefit of being a Non-Profit facility is that the program can access government grants for salaries in order to keep the fees to parents reasonable.
+Subsidy is available for those who qualify via City of Windsor Social Services.
+UNIFOR subsidy is also accepted by Non-Profit preschools.

 What type of programs do you offer?

-There are many types of programs to choose from: inquiry play-based learning, structured or unstructured programs, High Scope, Montessori, and Reggio to name a few.
-Each Child Care Facility should have a philosophy indicating what type of program is offered.
+There are many types of programs to choose from: inquiry play-based learning, structured or unstructured programs, Montessori, and Reggio to name a few.
+Each Child Care facility should have a philosophy indicating what type of program is offered.

 Do you have qualified staff?

 The Ministry of Education assumes responsibility for all licensing of Early Education and Child Care programs.
-The Day Nursery Act specifies staff qualifications, number of children per room, and the ratio of staff to child, e.g. 1 staff for 3 infants.
+The Child Care and Early Years Act, 2014 specifies staff qualifications, number of children per room, and the ratio of staff to child. (e.g. 1 staff for 3 infants)